-The Cheapest Way to Transfer Money from NZ to Australia Revealed
+Find the Cheapest Way to Transfer Money to Australia

 With so many ties between New Zealand and Australia, the need to transfer money between the two countries is great and we will show you how easy and safe it is to transfer money from New Zealand to Australia.
 We have researched lots of banks and money transfer services and provided a summary of the essential information you need to know to send your money to Australia.

 After comparing over 15 different banks and money transfer services, The Currency Shop found it consistently cheaper to use a money transfer service.